 - child abandonment

-Domestic violence crimes in Nevada are taken very seriously by immigration judges.
+Domestic violence crimes are taken very seriously by immigration judges.
 Domestic violence is commonly referred to as a “triple whammy” crime because it also may qualify as an aggravated felony as well as a crime of moral turpitude, all of which trigger deportation proceedings.

 Perhaps the most confusing aspect of immigration law concerns crimes involving moral turpitude (CIMT), which are included in the category of “general crimes.”
 Moral turpitude itself is difficult to define, but the concept refers to conduct that is considered to be contrary to community standards of justice, honesty or good morals.